Valid as at January 1, 2023

 - Non-Competitor Members (including Race Officials; ARDC Executive & ARDC Staff)

-- Voting entitlements are currently excluded from the following ARDC Membership categories
+Voting entitlements are currently restricted to the following ARDC Membership categories;

 - Honorary Members or Youth Members

 - Enthusiast Members 3201 and above as well as Reciprocal Rights Membership holders (Pit Crew).

 ARDC reserves its rights; in accordance with its applicable Constitution at the time and as so allowed; to alter and/or amend the voting rights of Members within its various Member levels; from time to time.

 Membership should not be mistaken for membership in the sense of being a shareholder or equity holder in the As such Membership does not give rise to an entitlement to any other voting rights not specified above

 ARDC Code of Conduct